 The German Jew Who Bombed Berlin is the most popular article ever posted on Wartime Wednesdays.
-To date, it has been viewed more than 15,000 times.
 It was reprinted by permission in various publications, and hopefully has resulted in many book sales for Marc Stevens, who wrote the entire account of his father’s experiences in a book called Escape, Evasion, and Revenge.

 Here’s a brief synopsis: When Marc Stevens of Toronto, Canada, researched his father’s service record, he discovered to his shock that his British father Peter Stevens was secretly Jewish, born and raised in Hanover, Germany.

 His father had escaped to England as a teenager before the war, changed his name from Georg Hein by stealing the name Peter Stevens from a gravestone, and enlisted in the RAF.
 Here’s a photo of Georg Hein at the age of 15.

 He became a bomber pilot, was shot down, and spent the rest of the war in a prison camp – his true Jewish identity unknown to his captors.
 He escaped several times – on one memorable occasion, finding his way back to his old home in Hanover before being recaptured!
 Here’s a photo of Pilot Officer Stevens in his RAF uniform.

 After the war, he moved to Canada, married a French-Canadian woman and had two boys who were raised as Roman Catholics.
 He died in 1979, when Marc was just twenty-two years old, without ever revealing his real identity to his own family.

 So you can imagine Marc’s astonishment, decades after his father’s death, at learning the truth.
 And it was horrifying for Marc to learn that most of his father’s extended family had died in the Holocaust.

 To read the original blog post, click: The German Jew Who Bombed Berlin.